 Algeria ratified the International Covenant on Civil and Political Rights (ICCPR) on 12th September 1989.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Algeria’s ratification of the ICCPR was made without reservation.

 Algerian Christians face challenges at different levels.
 Applications by churches for official recognition through the registration process continue to be blighted by undue delays.
-Any Christian activities conducted outside places of worship approved for that purpose are subjected to sanctions, especially if those activities are construed as proselytism.
+Any Christian activities conducted outside places of worship approved for that purpose are subjected to sanctions, especially if those activities are construed as proselytism or blasphemy.
 There is strong family and societal pressure against those who choose to leave Islam.
-Some who are considered apostates are referred to the Shari’a courts (facing sanctions such as forcible divorce and removal of child custody), and in extreme cases they can face violent responses from family members.
+Some who are considered apostates are referred to Shari’a-based personal status courts, where they potentially face sanctions such as forcible divorce, removal of child custody, and deprivation of inheritance.
+Other forms of legal and social discrimination are common, and in extreme cases Algerian Christians can face violent responses from family members.